Adolescence: Improvements in cognitive ability

 Studies newer than 2005 indicate that the brain is changing in efficiency well past its twenties, a 'point of maturity' in the twenties is somewhat arbitrary as many important parts of the brain are noted to be mature by 14 or 15, making 'maturity' hard to define and has often been disagreed with.

 Prefrontal cortex pruning has been recorded to level off by age 14 or 15, and has been seen to continue as late as into the sixth decade of life.
 White matter is recorded to increase up until around the age of 45, and then it is lost via progressive aging.
-If myelination continues into one's forties and fifties, shedding doubt on the claim that the brain completes its development in the twenties.

 Hypothetical and abstract thinking

 Adolescents' thinking is less bound to concrete events than that of children: they can contemplate possibilities outside the realm of what currently exists.
 One manifestation of the adolescent's increased facility with thinking about possibilities is the improvement of skill in deductive reasoning, which leads to the development of hypothetical thinking.
 This provides the ability to plan ahead, see the future consequences of an action and to provide alternative explanations of events.
 It also makes adolescents more skilled debaters, as they can reason against a friend's or parent's assumptions.
 Adolescents also develop a more sophisticated understanding of probability.

 The appearance of more systematic, abstract thinking is another notable aspect of cognitive development during adolescence.
 For example, adolescents find it easier than children to comprehend the sorts of higher-order abstract logic inherent in puns, proverbs, metaphors, and analogies.
 Their increased facility permits them to appreciate the ways in which language can be used to convey multiple messages, such as satire, metaphor, and sarcasm.
 (Children younger than age nine often cannot comprehend sarcasm at all.)
 This also permits the application of advanced reasoning and logical processes to social and ideological matters such as interpersonal relationships, politics, philosophy, religion, morality, friendship, faith, fairness, and honesty.